miserablesophomore/miserablesophomore/README.md

-- 👋 Hi, I’m @miserablesophomore
+- 👋 Hi, I’m Chemical engineer of Seoul National University
 - 👀 I’m interested in building a website on my own.
 - 🌱 I’m currently learning python, functional programming, javascript, solidity...etc (everything that draws my attention)
 - 💞️ I’m going to build my own domain service on a Polygon L2 with Buildspace project. (app.buildspace.so)